teTra Aviation Mk-3 (prototype)

 www.tetra-aviation.com

-On January 16, 2018, GFPUT (a temporary name) was launched to study a one passenger electric vertical and takeoff (eVTOL) aircraft.
+On January 16, 2018, GFPUT (a temporary name) was launched to study a one passenger electric vertical and takeoff (eVTOL) aircraft and is in the business of manufacturing passenger eVTOL aircraft for advanced air mobility (AAM).
 In June 2018, teTra Aviation Corporation was established by Yui Nakai, President, and a doctoral student at the University of Tokyo.
-The company started with ¥1 million in and went on to raise ¥50 million to continue their work.
+The company started with ¥1 million yen and went on to raise ¥50 million yen to continue their work.

-The company has stated they want to manufacture and sell their 1.65 m high (5.4 feet) X 2.2 meters wide (7.2 feet) X 2 meters long (6.6 feet) one passenger aircraft to people around the world.
-The teTra flies using two pairs of ducted propellers, set 50–70° to one another.
-This design lends the aircraft one of its unique features: it lacks a transition state between vertical and horizontal flight, and is able to switch between the two with no change to the aircraft's configuration.
+The design of the aircraft has unique features such as lacking a transition state between vertical and horizontal flight and is able to switch between the two with no change due to the aircraft's propeller configuration.
 The pilot gets on the aircraft the same way a person does when getting on a motorcycle.

 teTra Aviation Corporation has participated in all phases of the GoFly Prize contest and was selected as a Phase I winner on June 14, 2018.
-On February 29, 2020, Team teTra won the $100,000.00 USD Pratt & Whitney Disruptor Prize for its teTra 3 hybrid-electric vertical takeoff and landing (VTOL) aircraft at Moffett Federal Airfield at the NASA Ames Research Center.
-The team performed a brief unmanned demonstration flight of the aircraft, and was one of the only teams permitted to fly that day.
+On February 29, 2020, Team teTra won the $100,000.00 USD Pratt & Whitney Disruptor Prize for its teTra Mk-3 electric vertical takeoff and landing (eVTOL) aircraft at Moffett Federal Airfield at the NASA Ames Research Center (USA).
+The team performed a brief uncrewed demonstration flight of the aircraft and was one of the only teams permitted to fly that day.
 Due to windy conditions in February, many teams competing during the Phase III trials did not fly their aircraft and as of February 2020, the $1 million GoFly Prize has been postponed.

-In addition, the company’s website states they are also in the business of consulting, design, research and development, and prototyping eVTOL aircraft.
+In addition, the company’s website states they are also in the business of consulting, design, research and development and prototyping passenger eVTOL aircraft.
 The company’s goal is to market and sell their aircraft by 2025.

 Specifications: